-Apollo, xAI near $3.4 billion deal to fund AI chips, the Information reports
+Apollo, xAI near $3.4 billion deal to fund AI chips, The Information reports

 The investment could be finalized as soon as this week and Valor Equity Partners, a longtime investor in Musk's companies, is arranging the deal, the report said.

-SpaceX, Apollo and xAI did not immediately respond to Reuters requests for comment.
+SpaceX, Nvidia and xAI did not immediately respond to Reuters' requests for comment, while Apollo declined to comment.

+Leasing chips and compute infrastructure allows AI startups such as xAI to scale rapidly while preserving capital that would otherwise be tied up in costly hardware purchases.

+The transaction would mark Apollo's second major investment in a vehicle that leases chips to xAI, following a similar $3.5 billion loan made in November.